Finishxx/todo/frontend/README.md

 ## Get started

-Run the dev server and open the site in browser.
+Run the dev server and open the site in your browser.
 The application requires a backend server to be running to function properly.

 ```bash